ivirshup/anndata-paper/paper.md

 `AnnData` is designed for data scientists and was inspired by a similar data structure in the R ecosystem, `ExpressionSet` [@Huber2015].

-Within the pydata ecosystem, xarray [@Hoyer2017] enables to deal with labelled data tensors of arbitrary dimensions, while pandas [@McKinney2010] operates on single data matrices (tables) represented as `DataFrame` objects. anndata is positioned in between pandas and xarray by providing structure that organizes data matrix annotations.
+Within the pydata ecosystem, xarray [@Hoyer2017] enables to deal with labeled data tensors of arbitrary dimensions, while pandas [@McKinney2010] operates on single data matrices (tables) represented as `DataFrame` objects. anndata is positioned in between pandas and xarray by providing structure that organizes data matrix annotations.
 In contrast to pandas and xarray, `AnnData` offers a native on-disk format that allows sharing data with analysis results in form of learned annotations.

 ![**Structure of the AnnData object.**